-Côte Vermeille: what changes are expected for real estate at the start of the school year?
+Côte Vermeille: what changes are expected for real estate in 2023?

 Good to know

 Faced with the crisis linked to COVID-19, the recommendations of the High Council for Financial Stability (HCSF) aimed at limiting the household debt ratio to 33% and the duration of loans to 25 years are increasingly strictly applied .